Exawind/openturbine/docs/compiling.md

 cmake ../
 ```

-If Trilinos was built with CUDA support, you will need to use the nvcc_wrapper for compilation
+If Trilinos was built with CUDA support, you will need to use the nvcc_wrapper
+for compilation
 ```bash
 cmake ../ -DCMAKE_CXX_COMPILER=nvcc_wrapper
 ```

-If Trilinos was built with ROCm support, you will need to use the hipcc program for compilation
+If Trilinos was built with ROCm support, you will need to use the hipcc program
+for compilation
 ```bash
 cmake ../ -DCMAKE_CXX_COMPILER=hipcc
 ```

 ### Build and Test
-At this time, OpenTurbine builds several shared libraries by default.
+Currently, OpenTurbine builds several shared libraries by default.
+To ensure
-In order for thier unit tests to pass, they will have to be copied into the directory where your tests are run.
+that their unit tests pass, these libraries must be copied into the directory
+where the tests are executed.
 ```bash
 make -j
 cp src/*.dll tests/unit_tests/
 ctest --output-on-failure
 ```

-Once built, the unit test executable can also be run directly from the build directory
+Once built, the unit test executable can also be run directly from the build
+directory
 ```bash
 cp src/*.dll ./
 ./tests/unit_tests/openturbine_unit_tests